 - Temporary hearing loss

 - You may have problems with balance

 Children are more prone to ear infections because of the shape of their ears.
 This form prevents them from draining the fluid out of the ear under normal conditions.
+On our site, you can receive useful information.
 When the inner ear becomes inflamed due to a cold or other respiratory illness the drainage becomes much more complicated.
 This is associated with the fact that children’s immune systems are not as effective and when respiratory tract infections occur, bacteria or viruses become trapped in the adenoids, which produces a perfect environment for ear infections.

 How are ear infections treated?